-In an effort to improve accuracy and transparency of certain device dependent procedures, CMS proposes 29 new comprehensive APC's to prospectively pay for the most costly device dependent services and replace 29 of the most costly device-dependent APC's.
-A comprehensive APC would be defined to include the provision of a primary service and all adjunctive services provided to support the delivery of the primary service.
-Under the proposal, the entire claim, including the primary service, would be associated with a single comprehensive service and all costs reported on the claim would be assigned to that service.
-The comprehensive APC would treat all individually reported codes as representing components of the comprehensive service and would make a single payment based on the cost of all individually reported codes, representing provision of the primary service, as well as all adjunctive services provided to support delivery of the primary service.
+In an effort to improve accuracy and transparency of certain device dependent procedures, CMS finalizes 29 new comprehensive APC's to prospectively pay for the most costly device dependent services and replace 29 of the most costly device-dependent APC's.
+A comprehensive APC is defined to include the provision of a primary service and all adjunctive services provided to support the delivery of the primary service.
+Under the comprehensive APC, the entire claim, including the primary service, is associated with a single comprehensive service and all costs reported on the claim would be assigned to that service.
+The comprehensive APC treats all individually reported codes as representing components of the comprehensive service and would make a single payment based on the cost of all individually reported codes, representing provision of the primary service, as well as all adjunctive services provided to support delivery of the primary service.
 CMS believes this will increase the accuracy of the payment for the comprehensive service and also increase the stability of the payment from year to year.
-Of note, APC 0259 (Level VII ENT Procedures and CPT 69930 Implant Cochlear Device) will be included as a comprehensive APC.
-CMS also proposes to create a new status indicator "J1" to identify HCPCS codes that are paid under a comprehensive APC.
-For a complete list of status indicators for 2014, click here.
+Of note, APC 0259 (Level VII ENT Procedures) will be included as a comprehensive APC.